 “They are love and light and joy in my life.
 I honestly would not have coped.
 They are my reason for living.
 Making sure they know they are loved every single day is my priority.
 There is nothing that drives me harder.”

-For the past week, Gwen has delivered speeches at events held in Sydney to coincide with the Invictus Games, for which she is an ambassador.
+In 2018, Gwen delivered speeches at events held in Sydney to coincide with the Invictus Games, for which she was an ambassador.

-She has given similar public addresses countless times over the past 20-odd months, delving deep into the pain that swirls within her to find a scrap of hope that she can share with others.
+She has given similar public addresses countless times since her husband’s passing, delving deep into the pain that swirls within her to find a scrap of hope that she can share with others.